-Figure 3 illustrates three curves and data table of annualized glucose, MI, and CVD risk % together.
-It clearly shows that glucose values are continuously dropping from 2014 through 2019 except MI values have slightly increased during 2018 and 2019 due to his traveling life.
+Figure 4 illustrates three curves and data table of annualized glucose, MI, CVD risk %, and Renal risk % together.
+It clearly shows that glucose values are continuously dropping from 2014 through 2019; on the contrary, the MI values have slightly increased during 2018 and 2019 due to his travel.

-Figure 3: Annualized curve and data of Glucose, MI, CVD %, & Renal %
+Figure 4: Annualized curve and data of Glucose, MI, CVD %, and Renal %

-Figure 4 displays the following two correlation coefficients (R) Between:
+Figure 5 presents the following two correlation coefficients (R) between:

-- (1) Glucose vs. CVD risk = 91.8% - (2) MI vs. CVD risk = 99.8%
+(1) Glucose vs. CVD risk = 91.8% (2) MI vs. CVD risk = 99.8%

-These prove that the risk probability of having a CVD or stroke depends more on the overall metabolism conditions, rather than just glucose condition (diabetes), though it is one of the vital contributors of MI.
+These prove that risk probability of having a CVD or stroke depends more on the overall metabolism conditions, rather than just glucose condition (diabetes), though it is one of the vital contributors of MI.

-Figure 4: Two CVD Correlation Coefficients (R)
+Figure 5: Two CVD Correlation Coefficients (R)